cloud-66-internal/help.cloud66.com/_includes/references/network-configuration.md

 You can still safely redeploy your application while maintenance mode is enabled - the maintenance page will be served until you turn off maintenance mode on your application.

+You can find it in *Application Overview* --> *Network settings* --> *Redirects* tab

+### Use a custom maintenance page

 To supply your own maintenance page, simply place your file in the following path of your repository:

-You can find it in *Application Overview* --> *Network settings* --> *Redirects* tab

 ```shell
 /.cloud66/maintenance.html